 “The capture of East Tennessee should be the main object of your campaign.
 You say it is the heart of the enemy’s resources; make it the heart of yours.
 Your army can live there if the enemy’s can… I am directed by the President to say to you that your army must enter East Tennessee this fall, and that it ought to move there while the roads are passable… He does not understand why we cannot march as the enemy marches, live as he lives, and fight as he fights, unless we admit the inferiority of our troops and of our generals.”

-Meanwhile, Bragg continued moving his Confederate Army of Mississippi through Cumberland Gap virtually unmolested, despite having to slow his movement due to the long lines of wagon trains, cattle, and other supplies taken from Kentucky.
-Bragg’s army was still intact, but his optimistic hopes of claiming Kentucky for the Confederacy were gone.
+Meanwhile, Bragg continued to move his Confederate Army of Mississippi through Cumberland Gap virtually unmolested, despite having to slow his movement due to the long lines of wagon trains, cattle, and other supplies taken from Kentucky.
+Bragg’s army was still intact and safe from enemy threats, but his optimistic hopes of claiming Kentucky for the Confederacy were gone.